 How did the mainly vegetarian Buddhist Japanese become such big meat eaters, internationally famous for meat dishes like Kobe beef and sukiyaki?

 Although the Meiji era government did promote meat eating as a way of making the Japanese big and strong enough to compete with the West, the real reason it became popular is that it was, and is, a way of showing you have money, especially when entertaining.
 As hospitality is very important in Japan, people could no longer serve just vegetables to a guest without seeming stingy.
 In the same way, there are people and families who eat mainly fish, miso and vegetables at home and save meat for eating out and big occasions.
-Turkey is the same- as people eat lentils and beans at home they want to eat meat when they go out and so this ‘luxury’ food has become what the country is famous for.
+Turkey is the same- as people eat lentils and beans at home they want to eat meat when they go out and so this ‘luxury’ food (kebabs in their case) has become what the country is famous for.

 Why is Asian bread so sweet?